I’m probably the only beauty blogger in the entire blogosphere who has never written a post about her skincare routine.

 1. I don’t have a steady routine

-As a beauty blogger, I get to try lots of new skincare products all the time (actually, who am I kidding, I was doing that even before I started blogging).
+As a beauty blogger, I get to try lots of new skincare products all the time (who am I kidding, I was doing that even before I started blogging).

-Of course, I have my favourites, those trusted staples I keep returning to again and again.
-And there are a few ingredients who are ALWAYS part of my skincare routine.
+Of course I have my favourites, those trusted staples I keep returning to again and again.
+And there are a few ingredients who are ALWAYS part of my skincare routine (retinol, anyone?).

 But the products do change.
-Every month, two or three new ones found their ways into my skincare routine.
+Every month, at least two or three new ones find their way into my skincare routine.

 2. I don’t know how helpful these posts are